 Because garlic cloves are typically purchased as an unpackaged and fresh ingredient, there is no product expiration date, or best used by date when you buy it.
 So knowing how long a clove of it will last you before it spoils may include some trial and error.
 But there are some guidelines that I’ve learned to help determine how long garlic can last.

-Peel mince and crush your garlic with this stainless tool.
+Peel mince and crush your garlic with this stainless tool from Amazon.

 How long does it last?